© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlements and lynchets extending NW from Town Head is a scheduled monument protected by Historic England under reference 1004122.
 View the official record →

-Medieval settlements and lynchets extending NW from Town Head is a monument comprising the visible earthwork remains of medieval settlement activity and field systems in Yorkshire.
+Medieval settlements and lynchets extending NW from Town Head is a complex of archaeological remains situated in Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004122.

 Medieval settlements and lynchets extending NW from Town Head is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004122.